What is Welcoming?

 There are seven framework categories of the Welcoming Standard that we believe define truly welcoming places:

-- Government Leadership: In welcoming places, local governments implement systems and programs, such as designating a unit and staff to coordinate immigrant inclusion, that strengthen community efforts and embed inclusion within government agencies.
+- Government & Community Leadership: In welcoming places, local governments implement systems and programs, such as designating a unit and staff to coordinate immigrant inclusion, that strengthen community efforts and embed inclusion within government agencies.

 - Equitable Access: Welcoming places work to ensure community services and opportunities are available to all residents, including newcomers.
 This includes improving access to healthcare, childcare, transportation, and more.